fwcd/swift-git/README.md

 ```

 ## Design

-SwiftGit2 uses value types wherever possible.
+`swift-git` uses value types wherever possible.
 That means using Swift’s `struct`s and `enum`s without holding references to libgit2 objects.
 This has a number of advantages:

 1. Values can be used concurrently.
 2. Consuming values won’t result in disk access.
 3. Disk access can be contained to a smaller number of APIs.

 This vastly simplifies the design of long-lived applications, which are the most common use case with Swift.
-Consequently, SwiftGit2 APIs don’t necessarily map 1-to-1 with libgit2 APIs.
+Consequently, `swift-git` APIs don’t necessarily map 1-to-1 with libgit2 APIs.

-All methods for reading from or writing to a repository are on SwiftGit’s only `class`: `Repository`.
+All methods for reading from or writing to a repository are on `swift-git`’s only `class`: `Repository`.
 This highlights the failability and mutation of these methods, while freeing up all other instances to be immutable `struct`s and `enum`s.

 ## Required Tools

-To build SwiftGit2, you need to install `libgit2` on your system.
+To build `swift-git`, you need to install `libgit2` on your system.

 ### on macOS

 Make sure to have Homebrew installed, then run

 ```